aquacluck/totk-lotuskit/README.md

 - Polling options in the frontend aren't perfect -- if the browser tries to connect right as the mod is opening its socket, the frontend can get stuck unable to connect.
 - Actors may fail to spawn in some scripts with ifs/branches? or matrix constants unless assigned to an intermediate?
 - Script size is limited to ~8KB and crashes on overflow
+- Scripts loaded from disk must use unix line endings?
+Or else weird syntax errors may occur
 - camera "above" button may choose bad angles resulting in inverted controls.
 This state is prone to crashing when taking out devices + more
 - PrimitiveDrawer shapes may be stale or repeated/overlapping when drawn after a pause, because tools like ActorWatcher try to draw the entire time without clearing the FrameHeap
 - The mod can't bind+serve on ipv6 yet -- the modded device must be accessed with a `ws://192.168.0.69:7072` style 4 number ipv4 address.
 This should only be a problem for ipv6-only LANs (somewhat exotic for home networks)